Curious how extreme summer weather impacts the energy grid? Learn more.

 May I use the ePay service anytime, day or night?

-The electronic billing and payment options are available 24 hours a day.
-We will not generate billing statements or process payments on Saturdays, Sundays, or holidays when our offices are closed.
+The electronic payment options are available 24 hours a day.
+Please note, we will not generate billing statements or process payments on Saturdays, Sundays, or holidays when our offices are closed.

-Payments scheduled over the weekend will post to your account in two business days.
+Payments scheduled over the weekend will post to your account within two business days.

 What happens if my bank says the funds aren't available?